List of Anne Hathaway performances

 Anne Hathaway is an American actress.
-She made her acting debut in the short-lived television drama series Get Real (19992000) before starring in her breakthrough role of Mia Thermopolis in the successful Disney comedy The Princess Diaries (2001).
-It established her as a teen idol and she later reprised the role in its sequel, Royal Engagement.
-The following year, Hathaway made her New York stage debut in the Encores! production of Carnival!.
-This was followed by a string of family films such as Nicholas Nickleby (2002) and Ella Enchanted (2004), which were box office flops.
-In 2005, she transitioned to more mature roles with the acclaimed romantic drama Brokeback Mountain.
-In 2006, Hathaway starred opposite Meryl Streep in the highly successful comedy-drama The Devil Wears Prada and portrayed Jane Austen in the biographical drama Becoming Jane the following year.
+She made her acting debut in the television series Get Real (19992000) before starring in her breakthrough role of Mia Thermopolis in the successful Disney comedy The Princess Diaries (2001).
+The following year, she made her New York stage debut in the Encores! production of Carnival!, followed by a string of family films including Nicholas Nickleby (2002) and Ella Enchanted (2004), both of which were box office flops.
+She also starred in The Princess Diaries 2: Royal Engagement (2004).
+In 2005, she appeared in the drama Brokeback Mountain, and the following year she starred with Meryl Streep in the highly successful comedy-drama The Devil Wears Prada.
+Hathaway portrayed novelist Jane Austen in the biographical drama Becoming Jane in 2007.

-Hathaway earned critical acclaim and a nomination for the Academy Award for Best Actress for playing a recovering alcoholic in the drama Rachel Getting Married (2008).
-She played Viola in The Public Theater's 2009 production of Twelfth Night, which garnered her a Drama Desk Award for Outstanding Actress in a Play.
-In 2010, she won a Primetime Emmy Award for Outstanding Voice-Over Performance for providing her voice for an episode on The Simpsons.
-The same year, she played the White Queen in Tim Burton's $1 billion grossing fantasy adventure Alice in Wonderland.
-For her role as a free-spirited artist in Love & Other Drugs (2010), she earned a Golden Globe Award nomination for Best Actress – Motion Picture Comedy or Musical.
-During this period, Hathaway also starred in a number of other box-office hits such as Get Smart (2008), Bride Wars (2009) and Valentine's Day (2010).
-She then went on to voice a Spix's macaw named Jewel in the animated comedy adventure film Rio (2011) and its sequel Rio 2 (2014).
+Hathaway was nominated for the Academy Award for Best Actress for playing a recovering alcoholic in the drama Rachel Getting Married (2008).
+(Note: Attributed to multiple references:) She played Viola in The Public Theater's 2009 production of Twelfth Night, which earned her a Drama Desk Award for Outstanding Actress in a Play.
+In 2010, she won a Primetime Emmy Award for Outstanding Voice-Over Performance for providing her voice for an episode of The Simpsons.
+The same year, she played the White Queen in Tim Burton's fantasy adventure film Alice in Wonderland.
+For her portrayal of a free-spirited artist in Love & Other Drugs (2010), Hathaway earned a Golden Globe Award nomination for Best Actress – Motion Picture Comedy or Musical.
+During this period, she also starred in the box-office hits Get Smart (2008), Bride Wars (2009), and Valentine's Day (2010).
+She then voiced a Spix's macaw named Jewel in the animated comedy adventure film Rio (2011) and its sequel Rio 2 (2014).

-Her biggest commercial success came in 2012 with Christopher Nolan's superhero film The Dark Knight Rises, which grossed over $1 billion worldwide, in which she played Selina Kyle.
-The same year, her performance as Fantine in Tom Hooper's epic musical Les Misérables garnered her widespread acclaim and won her the Academy Award for Best Supporting Actress.
-In 2014, she starred as a NASA scientist in Nolan's Interstellar, and she earned a Drama League Award for Distinguished Performance nomination for her performance as a fighter pilot in the play Grounded (2015).
+Hathaway's biggest commercial success came in 2012 when she played Selina Kyle / Catwoman in Christopher Nolan's superhero film The Dark Knight Rises, which grossed over $1 billion worldwide.
+The same year, her performance as the prostitute Fantine in Tom Hooper's musical Les Misérables earned her the Academy Award for Best Supporting Actress.
+In 2014, she played a NASA scientist in Nolan's Interstellar, and she was nominated for a Drama League Award for Distinguished Performance for her portrayal of a fighter pilot in the play Grounded (2015).
 Hathaway later had starring roles in the commercially successful comedy-dramas The Intern (2015), Ocean's 8 (2018), and The Hustle (2019).
+After appearing in Eileen in 2023, she starred in five films in 2026: The Devil Wears Prada 2, Verity, The End of Oak Street, Mother Mary, and Nolan's The Odyssey.